piscue/network-midi-hub/README.md

 ### TODO

+- If a client only receives messages and the server restarts, the client won't know and not restart the connection
 - For now is based in TCP sockets, probably will be more performant in latency using UDP.
 - Still BrokenPipe after massive amounts of midi messages
 - Binary for Raspberry Pi